ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### Applicability to CloudSystem

-The majority controls relating to service continuity for online services controls are not applicable to the CloudSystem as it does not host online services.
-As the CloudSystem is dependent on online services hosted by Microsoft, some controls are applicable.
+The controls relating to service continuity for online services are not applicable as the CloudSystem does not host online services.

 #### CloudSystem compliance approach

-Microsoft is the service provider for the online services used by the CloudSystem, specifically Azure and Office 365.
-The CloudSystem inherits Microsoft’s implementation of controls to mitigate this risk of Denial of Service (DoS) events targeting their services.
+Not applicable.

 #### Security controls provided by the CloudSystem